Azure/arc_jumpstart_drops/script_automation/esa_ubuntu_k3_single/_index.md

 # This example can be used to install ESA on an Ubuntu system with K3s.

+> ⚠️ **Disclaimer:** The Edge Storage Accelerator is currently in public preview and not generally available.
+Access to the feature may be limited and subject to specific terms and conditions.
+For further details and updates on availability, please refer to the [Edge Storage Accelerator Documentation](https://learn.microsoft.com/azure/azure-arc/edge-storage-accelerator/overview).

 This example requires an Ubuntu machine or VM running K3s.
 We will Arc Connect the system through this example.
 You will need to create a storage account and provide your storage account name and container name in the below variables: